genomicsclass/leanpub/manuscript/confidence_intervals.md

 ## Confidence Intervals

-R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/confidence_intervals.Rmd).
+The R markdown document for this section is available [here](https://github.com/genomicsclass/labs/tree/master/inference/confidence_intervals.Rmd).

 We have described how to compute p-values which are ubiquitous in the life sciences.
 However, we do not recommend reporting p-values as the